El-Wumbus/windows-10-scripts/README.md

 Author: Aidan Neal <squidwardnose4507@gmail.com>
 Maintainer: Aidan Neal
 Contact: https://discord.gg/8wBUFeGGYC (Discord)
+License: (MIT)
 -->

 # Windows 10 Scripts

-*Programs to make windows a little more useable*
+*CLI Programs to make windows a little more useable.*

-> Some of the powershell scripts are cross platform.

 ## Installation

 - Download latest release for your OS from the [releases page](https://github.com/El-Wumbus/windows-10-scripts/releases)
+- Add the installation directory [installdir\bin] to PATH.
+The defualt installdir is `C:\Program Files (x86)\Windows-10-scripts`.
+This means you'd add `C:\Program Files (x86)\Windows-10-scripts\bin` to your path.
+For more information on this see [add-a-directory-to-path-environment-variable-in-windows-10](https://www.c-sharpcorner.com/article/add-a-directory-to-path-environment-variable-in-windows-10/)

 ## Tools